 Your next customers are looking for a solution.

 Photographs should be chosen to help prospective customers imagine how your product or service will solve their problem.
 They are looking for the end result.
 Well composed photographs spark imagination.
 That’s the real value of great photography.

-Let's accept that your next customer is totally focussed on finding a solution to their problem, real or imaginary.
-They’re neither interested in you nor your company other than in your capacity to provide a satisfactory solution.
-By using photographs that show how you can solve their problems or how you have found solutions to similar problems for other customers in the past, and you're now in the running.
+Accepting, intially at least, that your next customer is totally focussed on finding a solution to their problem, real or imaginary, we can safely conclude they’re neither interested in you nor your company, other than in your capacity to provide a satisfactory solution to their problem or objective.
+Photographs that show how you have found solutions to similar problems for other customers in the past and immedialetly, you're in the running.
 Show them professional results.
 Select only your very best photographs and then you'll start to convince them why you are their best choice.